10 Things We Want to See in Windows 9

 The Mail app also does not support POP email although IMAP is superior, and yet something this basic should be supported for the benefit of users.
 If Microsoft can solve these little issues and support a wider user base, chances are more people would be interested.

-How to Enable Built-in Administrator Account on Windows 8
+How to Enable the Built-in Administrator Account on Windows 8

-How to Enable Built-in Administrator Account on Windows 8
+How to Enable the Built-in Administrator Account on Windows 8

-Like its predecessors, Windows 8 is still prone to attacks that would compromise its system.
-But Windows 8...
+Like its predecessors, Windows 8 is still vulnerable to attacks that could compromise the system.
+However, Windows 8...
 Read more

 10. Better Notification Delivery